Torreya taxifolia: Seeds accessed by citizens

 Even with the best techniques, losses were large in most locations.
 But there was no way other than free-planting to put batches of seeds numbering in the thousands fully to use.

 One site with remarkable results was located in Florida, so it was not part of poleward assisted migration experimentation.
 Nevertheless, the joy and success of the volunteer planters at this site attracted media attention.

 Shoal Sanctuary, located near Mossy Head, Florida, is about 80 miles west of the historically native range of torreya, but this was too far away to qualify for donation of seeds from any of the official ex situ seed production sites.
 So in 2015 Torreya Guardians donated seeds for the owners' new project, which was unusual in that Chris and Robert Larson recruited local scout and church children to do the planting.

 Plantings in northern states were more radical than the group's early projects in North Carolina.
 By the time successes began to show up far to the north, media interest had fallen away.
 The Florida torreyas that Fred Bess planted at his home in Cleveland, Ohio, began to produce a few seeds in 2017 and enough to give some away in 2018.
-In autumn of 2021, he harvested 168 seeds.
+In autumn of 2021 he harvested 168 seeds, and over a thousand in 2023.
 Thus, seed production in their own plantings began to supplement the seeds that Torreya Guardians had been sourcing from old horticultural plantings in North Carolina.

 Seed production among the plantings in northward states was one of the five "Accomplishments by Torreya Guardians" listed in the 2019 "Petition to Downlist".
 Other accomplishments listed were: documenting historic groves in northward states; expanding knowledge of natural history and best propagation practices; educating and networking for translocation awareness; and advocacy for translocation and against genetic engineering.

 The controversy about the unregulated nature of northward plantings of Torreya taxifolia seeds by citizens had been noted, watched, and commented upon for years in the broad context of how endangered plants should be managed, whether climate adaptation might become a compelling reason to make assisted migration a recommended strategy, and what the nature of the guidelines should be.
 Meanwhile, the personal animosities festered, manifesting in official documentation in the 2020 recovery plan update in two ways.
 In the 2010 plan update, two Torreya Guardians were listed in the acknowledgments as participants in the "Recovery Working Group" and the plan itself suggested to "foster a working partnership" with the group.
 In the 2020 plan update, Torreya Guardians was characterized as "a religious group based out of northern Georgia," and none were listed as working group participants in the acknowledgments.